newenclave/mico/drafts/tail_recursion.md

     x(0x7FFFFFFFFFFFFFFF)
 ```

 This code wil not failed with TRO and will without.

+factorial and fibonacci

 ```
     let fac = fn(val) {